-With proper upkeep, your air conditioner will provide worry-free cooling for a long time.
-But, similar to any other machine in your house, it will ultimately need to be replaced.
-Knowing when to install a new one is important to skip pricey repairs, costly utility bills and interruptions to your comfort.
+With proper upkeep, your air conditioner will deliver worry-free performance for years.
+But, similar to any other thing in your house, it will ultimately need to be updated.
+Knowing when to replace it is key to prevent pricey repairs, higher utility bills and comfort disruptions.

-When it involves being cool and your house’s energy efficiency, our Schraer Heating & Air Conditioning professionals have your best interests at heart.
-There’s a lot that goes into figuring out when your air conditioner requires replacement.
-Here are a couple of points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it includes being cool and your house’s energy efficiency, our Schraer Heating & Air Conditioning pros have your best interests at heart.
+There’s a lot that goes into deciding when your air conditioner should be replaced.
+Here are a couple of points you should consider when you’re thinking about updating your 15-year-old air conditioner.

 Age

-In most instances, the Department of Energy says many air conditioners run for 15–20 years.
-If yours is 15 years old, it’s well past the center point.
-It’s recommended to get started preparing for air conditioning installation before it goes out so you aren’t sweltering while you’re waiting for a new one.
+On average, the Department of Energy says the majority of air conditioners last for 15–20 years.
+If yours is 15 years old, it’s well past the halfway point.
+It’s recommended to begin preparing for air conditioning installation before it wears out so you aren’t sweating while you’re waiting for a replacement.

 Reliability

-How trustworthy is your air conditioner?
-Does it cool well, even on the warmest days?
-Or is it regularly malfunctioning?
-When your air conditioner is less dependable it’s time to begin considering getting an updated one.
+How reliable is your air conditioner?
+Does it cool dependably, even on the warmest days?
+Or is it routinely malfunctioning?
+When your air conditioner becomes less dependable it’s time to initiate considering getting an updated one.

 Repair Costs

-Over your air conditioner’s life span, it’s expected for it to need several little repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s smarter to just get a new one.
+Over your air conditioner’s life cycle, it’s anticipated for it to need a few little repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s wiser to just replace it.

 Energy Efficiency

-Every air conditioner includes a SEER rating, which rates how proficiently it expends electricity to create cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER to meet federal laws.
-However, your air conditioner becomes less efficient as it ages.
+Every air conditioner comes with a SEER rating, which rates how efficiently it consumes electricity to create cold air.
+If your air conditioner was installed in 2006, it will be a minimum of 13 SEER according to federal mandates.
+However, your air conditioner becomes less efficient as it wears out.

-Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
-Air conditioners with bigger SEER ratings are typically costlier but might pay for themselves over the years through more energy savings.
-And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.
+Today, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are typically costlier but might pay for themselves over time through increased energy savings.
+And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

 Comfort

-Are you comfy when your air conditioner is working?
-Or are you constantly dialing down the temperature to stay cool?
-An old air conditioner may have trouble keeping your residence comfy because of reduced efficiency.
-An updated air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
-Instead of cooling at full speed continuously, these air conditioners work at multiple speeds to adjust your comfort.
+Are you comfy when your air conditioner is on?
+Or are you continuously dialing down the temperature to remain cool?
+An old air conditioner may struggle to keep your home comfy due to reduced efficiency.
+An updated air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
+Instead of cooling at full speed all the time, these air conditioners run at multiple speeds to adjust your comfort.

 Noise

 Your air conditioner should deliver cooling you can feel, not hear.
-If noise is bothering you, check with us about upgrading to a variable-speed air conditioner.
-The majority of these air conditioners run at a sound level that’s comparable to a regular conversation.
+If noise is annoying you, call us about getting a variable-speed air conditioner.
+Most of these air conditioners run at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Installing a smart thermostat is a smart approach to maximize your energy efficiency, with not much effort necessary from you.
-And, depending on the rebates available from your utility company, you might be able to get a free smart thermostat or get one for not much.
-The majority of these thermostats can learn from your temperature preferences and then create an energy-efficient schedule to match.
+Getting a smart thermostat is a good approach to maximize your energy efficiency, with minimal effort needed from you.
+And, depending on the rebates offered by your utility company, you may be able to get a free smart thermostat or get one for a greatly reduced price.
+Many of these thermostats can pick up on your temperature preferences and then make an energy-efficient schedule to match.
 They also know when you’re at home or away and alter settings as necessary.

-If you have an outdated air conditioner, a smart thermostat might not work with it.
-Installing a new air conditioner is a smart method to ensure smart thermostat compatibility.
+If you use an older air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a surefire method to ensure smart thermostat compatibility.

 If your air conditioner was installed before 2010, it potentially runs on Freon®.
-Also called R-22 refrigerant, Freon is no longer being produced because of its negative effects on the ozone layer.
-You can see if your air conditioner has R-22 by looking at the sticker on the outside unit, which will show the refrigerant kind.
+Also known as R-22 refrigerant, Freon is no longer being produced because of its bad effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by checking the sticker on the outside unit, which will show the refrigerant kind.

 If your air conditioner is operating fine, you can keep on using it.
-However, if it ever has a refrigerant leak, fixing the problem will be expensive.
-That’s because Freon is only available in limited, recycled amounts.
+However, if it ever develops a refrigerant leak, repairing the problem will be pricey.
+That’s due to the fact Freon is only available in limited, recycled amounts.

 Our Technicians Make Air Conditioning Installation Hassle-Free

-If you’re still deciding whether you should replace your 15-year-old air conditioner within the immediate future, think about this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
-And those savings can really add up as time goes by.
+If you’re still debating whether you should replace your 15-year-old air conditioner now, consider this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
+And those savings can really accumulate as time passes.

-We are aware that air conditioner cost is your first question.
-That’s why working with Schraer Heating & Air Conditioning for air conditioning installation in Warrenton and surrounding areas is simple and affordable.
-Our professionals will help you find the right option for your needs and then go over all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.
+We realize that air conditioner cost is your number one question.
+That’s why partnering with Schraer Heating & Air Conditioning for air conditioning installation in Warrenton and surrounding areas is simple and affordable.
+Our technicians will help you select the right solution for your needs and then discuss all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.